americusmaximus/Frasterizer/README.md

 # Frasterizer
-Frasterizer is a C# Font to Image Rasterizer.
-With a wide range of options to use.
+Frasterizer is a C# font to image rasterizer library with a wide range of options for user to use.
 Frasterizer is a library, as well as CLI and GUI interfaces for it.

 Frasterizer is a library that runs on .Net Framework 4.0, 4.5, 4.7, 4.8, .Net Core 3.1, as well as .Net 5.
 Please see Build and Usage sections below for details.